Darwin Core Archive

 Darwin Core Archive (DwC-A) is a biodiversity informatics data standard that makes use of the Darwin Core terms to produce a single, self-contained dataset for species occurrence, checklist, sampling event or material sample data.
 Essentially it is a set of text (CSV) files with a simple descriptor (meta.xml) to inform others how your files are organized.
 The format is defined in the Darwin Core Text Guidelines.
-It is the preferred format for publishing data to the GBIF network.
+It is the preferred format for publishing data to GBIF, OBIS, and other networks.

 Darwin Core

 The Darwin Core standard has been used to mobilize the vast majority of specimen occurrence and observational records within the GBIF network.
 The Darwin Core standard was originally conceived to facilitate the discovery, retrieval, and integration of information about modern biological specimens, their spatio-temporal occurrence, and their supporting evidence housed in collections (physical or digital).

 The Darwin Core today is broader in scope.
 It aims to provide a stable, standard reference for sharing information on biological diversity.
 As a glossary of terms, the Darwin Core provides stable semantic definitions with the goal of being maximally reusable in a variety of contexts.
 This means that Darwin Core may still be used in the same way it has historically been used, but may also serve as the basis for building more complex exchange formats, while still ensuring interoperability through a common set of terms.